What The Fallout From William Barr's Testimony Means For The Russia Investigation

 The next milestones

-The ongoing matters referred by the special counsel's office to other Justice Department officials aren't the only unbalanced parts of the Mueller equation.
+The matters referred by the special counsel's office to other Justice Department officials aren't the only unbalanced parts of the Mueller equation.

-Barr said on Wednesday the department is running a number of ongoing investigations that also could pay off in the coming months with new revelations about the hows and wherefores of the Russia investigation.
+Barr said on Wednesday that the department is running a number of investigations that also could pay off in the coming months with new revelations about the hows and wherefores of the Russia investigation.

-Inspector General Michael Horowitz is looking into investigators' use of their surveillance powers in 2016, Barr said, especially the Foreign Intelligence Surveillance Act.
+The Justice Department's inspector general, Michael Horowitz, is looking into investigators' use of their surveillance powers in 2016, Barr said, especially those from the Foreign Intelligence Surveillance Act.
 Republicans charge that the Justice Department and the FBI abused their authority in the case of at least one Trump aide, Carter Page, who was the subject of intelligence collection.

 Barr said he is also looking into the other ways investigators conducted the initial phase of the 2016 investigation, including why the FBI apparently never briefed Trump himself about what it was learning about the contacts his aides were carrying on with Russians.